khanna7/BARS/transmission_model/outputs.md

 ### PrEP Intervention Logging

-The intervention logging is defined in 3 properties:  *default.prep.log.file*, *serodiscordant.prep.log.file*, *network.prep.log.file*.
+The intervention logging is defined in 3 properties:  *default.prep.log.file*, *serodiscordant.prep.log.file*, *network.prep.log.file*, and *random.selection.prep.log.file*.
 When
 these are defined in the properties, the detailed logging for that intervention type will be activated.
 When running serodiscordant or network interventions, the *base* part of the intervention will be recorded in the *default.prep.log.file* and the intervention in appropriate file.

-For the *default* and *serodiscordant*, the following will be recorded.
+For the *default*, *random.selection.prep.log.file*, and *serodiscordant*, the following will be recorded.

 * tick: the time at which the data was recorded
 * count: the number of possible candidates for the intevention (e.g  persons not on PrEP and in serodiscordant relationship).